anoved/yj2pwsafe/README.md

 	yj2pwsafe.tcl DB_FILE PW_FILE [PW_FILE ...]

 The first argument, `DB_FILE`, is the path to the Password Safe database.
-Each remaining argument (`PW_FILE ...`) is interpreted as the path to an exported password item file.
+Each remaining argument (`PW_FILE ...`) is interpreted as the path to an exported password or serial number item file.
 The master password for the database is read from standard input; a prompt will appear if you run the script from a terminal.

 ## Yojimbo Password Item Export Format

-Technically, yj2pwsafe can import passwords from any source that produces files formatted like this:
+Technically, yj2pwsafe can import passwords from any source that exports files formatted like this:

 	Name: NAME
 	Location: URL
 	Account: USERNAME
 	Password: PASSWORD
 	Comments: NOTES

+Additionally, yj2pwsafe can import serial numbers from any source that exports files formatted like this:

+	Product Name: NAME
+	Owner Name: OWNER
+	Email Address: EMAIL
+	Organization: ORGANIZATION
+	Serial Number: SERIAL
+	Comments: NOTES

+When importing serial number items, yj2pwsafe will append the `OWNER`, `EMAIL`, and `ORGANIZATION` values (if defined) to the `NOTES` field.
+The `URL` and `PASSWORD` fields of serial number items will be left blank.

 Every line must be present and formatted exactly as shown, but any field value (represented by the ALL-CAPS terms) may be left blank.
 The `NOTES` field extends to the end of the file, and may therefore span multiple lines.
 It is assumed that other fields will not span multiple lines.

 ## Requirements